Ricky-Sama/SVG-Logo-Maker/README.md

 ## Contributors
 N/A
 ## Testing
-The application was designed with JEST to run files in the tests folder.
+The application was designed with Jest to run files in the tests folder.

 ## Demo
-<a href="https://drive.google.com/file/d/1mtIn_OpXQizsn5ZZrZIhvMgZ4voTaQo5/view">README Demonstration</a>
+<a href="https://drive.google.com/file/d/1mtIn_OpXQizsn5ZZrZIhvMgZ4voTaQo5/view">Logo Maker Demonstration</a>
 ## License

         Licensed under the MIT license.